infinitepower18/WSA-Sideloader/README.md

 ![image](https://user-images.githubusercontent.com/44692189/154768380-f0b01ed7-e622-4fdd-8eb7-bf1c758f8103.png)

 3. Choose the APK file you want to install and click the Install button.
 In most cases, you do not need to change the ADB address.

-## Planned updates

-### .apk file association
-I am happy to announce the implementation of this feature is now complete and working!
-I will run some final tests over the next few days before releasing version 1.3 which will include .apk file association.
+You can also install an APK file right from File Explorer, web browsers and other supported programs.

 ## Known issues

-### Text not clear depending on display scaling settings
-DPI awareness is temporarily disabled due to a visual bug.
-I hope to fix this issue in a future update.

 ### No new ARM64 builds
 No new builds will be released until further notice.
 More details can be found [here](https://github.com/infinitepower18/WSA-Sideloader/discussions/30).